mayank95b/CC3200_Azure-IoT-hub-mqtt/README.md

 # CC3200_Azure-IoT-hub-mqtt

-Sending CC3200 Acclerometer and Temperature sensor reading to Azure IoT hub using MQTT protocol.
+Sending CC3200 Acclerometer and Temperature sensor real time data  to Azure IoT hub using MQTT protocol.

 MQTT is a good fit for embedded WiFi solutions because it is a lightweight protocol.
 With MQTT, there are 3 main components: